revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 - The process of Converting a Value Type (char, int, etc.) to a Reference Type(object) is called Boxing.
 - Boxing is an implicit conversion process in which object type (supertype) is used.
-- The Value type is always stored in Stack.
-The Referenced Type is stored in Heap.
+- The Value type is always stored in Stack.The Referenced Type is stored in Heap.

 **Unboxing In C#**